ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/configure-a-selenium-hub-2.md

 ## 1 Introduction

 This how-to explains how to configure a selenium hub in ATS.
-The four different possibilities are explained and where you can retrieve the necessary information.
+There are four selenium hub possibilities in ATS.
+How to configure all the four selenium hubs and where you can retrieve the necessary information is explained.

 **This how-to will teach you how to do the following:**